Aarthi-N/Power-BI-Dashboard/README.md

        * **Pie/Donut charts**: showing market share by category or brand.
        * **Maps**: displaying geographical distribution of auto sales across regions.
        * **KPIs cards**: summarizing key values such as total revenue, units sold and growth percentage.
 Fillers and slicers were added to allow users to drill down by vehicle type, dealer or region.

+  5. **Insights & Business value**:

+      The dashboard highlighted critical patterns such as:

+        * Which vehicle categories contributed most to total sales.
+        * Seasonal trends in auto sales.
+        * Performance comparison among dealers and regions.
+        * Identification of underperforming products or area requiring promotional strategies.

+  6. **Deployment and sharing**:

+      The final dashboard was published to the Power Bi service.
+With automatic refresh enabled, the dashboard provided real time updates whenever new sales data was added.

+**CONCLUSION**:

+  This project showcases how **Power Bi** can be leveraged to transform raw auto sales data into a decision making tool.
+By combining data modeling, DAX calculations, and rich visualizations, the dashboard not only tracks historical sales but also provides predictive insights into future performance.
+The insights gained can guide pricing strategies, marketing campaigns, inventory planning, and customer engagement initiatives.
+Ultimately, this project emphasizes the role of **business intelligence** in improving organizational efficiency and boosting profitability in the highly competitive automotive sector.